waynedsz/sandwich_shop/worksheet.md

 Complete the exercises below and show your work to a member of staff present at your next practical for **a sign-off**.

 1. The **Flutter Inspector** is a tool that allows you to visualize the widget tree, view properties of widgets, and debug layout issues.
     You can access it via the browser or by using the DevTools in Visual Studio Code.
-Use `Ctrl + Shift + P` or `⌘ + Shift + P` on macOS to open the command palette and type "Flutter: Open Flutter DevTools" and select the "Widget Inspector" option).
+Use `Ctrl + Shift + P` or `⌘ + Shift + P` on macOS to open the command palette and type "Flutter: Open Flutter DevTools" and select the "Widget Inspector" option.

     Familiarise yourself with this tool, by watching this [YouTube video on the Widget Inspector](https://www.youtube.com/watch?v=_EYk-E29edo&t=172s) and review its [official documentation](https://docs.flutter.dev/tools/devtools/inspector).
     As a small exercise, observe the relationship between the widgets in your app and the properties (e.g., width and height) of each widget.